 President: Jason Finch (Åbo Akademi University, Finland)

-Vice-President, principal conference organizer: Lieven Ameel (TIAS, University of Turku, Finland)
+Vice-President, principal conference organizer: Lieven Ameel (Tampere University, Finland)

 Secretary: Anni Lappela (University of Helsinki, Finland)